gitberry/jwt-demo-frontend-vuevitepinia/README.md

 ### If you care to look at my code: ###

-    Here's the backend code: https://github.com/gitberry/jwtnet47demo - and if you want to play around with a working version of it - I've deployed it here: https://jwtdemo.northberry.ca/json Of course you will have to look through the frontend code to see how to call it from your own frontend - or if you're lucky and I have swagger enabled - you can experiment with swagger: https://jwtdemo.northberry.ca/json/swagger.
+Here's the backend code: https://github.com/gitberry/jwtnet47demo - and if you want to play around with a working version of it - I've deployed it here: https://jwtdem northberry.ca/json Of course you will have to look through the frontend code to see how to call it from your own frontend - or if you're lucky and I have swagger enabled you can experiment with swagger: https://jwtdemo.northberry.ca/json/swagger.
 Here's the frontend code: https://github.com/gitberry/jwtvuevitepinademo - and if you want to play around with it - I've deployed it here: https://jwtdemo.northberry.ca/

 ### Testing tools: ###

-    https://jwt.io - helps inspect the tokens - and particularly nice because you don't need to decode them - leave them base64 encoded as they are generated and paste them right in to be reviewed. https://www.epochconverter.com - helps the exp(iry) value - a unix time value...
+https://jwt.io - helps inspect the tokens - and particularly nice because you don't need to decode them - leave them base64 encoded as they are generated and paste them t in to be reviewed. https://www.epochconverter.com - helps the exp(iry) value - a unix time value...
 I would have had to use something like Postman or Fiddler if I hadn't had my own demo frontend where I could use native browser dev tools to inspect values etc...